 In HEVC, coding block tree (CTB), based on a recursive quad-tree decomposition of each largest coding unit (LCU), is used for the representation of variable block sizes, so that regions of different sizes can be better coded.
 Regions of high stationarity and homogeneity can possibly be coded with a larger block size, which results in a smaller side-information overhead.
 However, the flexibility of the variable block size structure greatly increases the search domain and hence the computational complexity of RDO at the encoder.
 To speed up the CTB and mode decision process, one possible approach is to reduce the search space by avoiding full branching of the search tree by making early CTB termination.

-Proposed method
+Background

 For ease of discussion, we shall use the following notation.
 Referring to Figure 1, each frame is divided into non-overlapping LCUs, where Xi0 denotes the i0th LCU within the frame.
 Let M denotes the maximum depth of the CTB representation, and m0 denotes a parameter for deciding the minimum CU size.
 Then, a CU at depth m, where 0 ≤m<M, is of size 2m0+(M-m)×2m0+(M-m); therefore the LCU size is 2m0+M×2m0+M while the minimum CU size is 2m0+1×2m0+1.
 In the HEVC common test conditions [1], M=4 and m0=2, i.e., the LCU size is 64x64, and the minimum CU size is 8x8.